 Ordal Hall was freshly renovated for the 2015-16 Academic Year and rooms fill up fast!
 It is one of two halls on campus with bay windows in most of the rooms and is home to approximately 170 residents.
 Ordal is conveniently located next to Ingram Hall, which houses PLU’s art and communications departments.
 Other buildings nearby are the Mary Baker Russell Music Center and the Hauge Administration building which houses both classrooms and many student services.
 To learn more please visit our Ordal Hall page.

 Stuen Hall was renovated for the 2104-15 Academic Year, and as such is in high demand!
 Stuen is just a stone’s throw away from some indispensable resources, such as the library and the Hauge Administration building (home to an espresso cart and Student Financial Services, among other things).
 Every year, the Stuen community forms a family within themselves, constantly striving to rank high in the all-campus events.
 This is home to some of the best-known events on campus, including the Iron Chef and the Stuen Barbeque.
 To learn more, please visit our Stuen Hall webpage.

 Pflueger Hall residents enjoy Pflueger’s location adjacent to the tennis and basketball courts, as well as the only sand volleyball court and fire pit on campus.
 Pflueger is home to approximately 200 residents.
 It is a short walk from the back door of the Anderson University Center and across the street from the delicious Tahoma Bakery.
 Pflueger Hall boasts large study lounges with whiteboards and tables as well as large spacious lounges with flat screen TVs and a cozy fireplace.
 To learn more please visit our Pflueger Hall page.

 Tingelstad Hall is the tallest building in all of Parkland and houses approximately 360 residents.
 Smaller “house” communities of 90 residents are formed by balconies with spiral staircases that join together two floors and open into spacious lounges and kitchens where residents enjoy hanging out with one another.
-It is situated between the Anderson University Center and the Tahoma Bakery.
+It is situated between the Anderson University Center and the Columbia Center.
 To learn more please visit our Tingelstad Hall page.

 RLC Supplemental Application Required?